equinor/TimeSeriesAnalysis/articles/ex_processsim.md

 which could be simulated using ``CoSimulateProcessAndPID``.

 Most systems of interest are more complicated, as each each model may have more than one input, and there may be several different PID-controllers and several subprocess-models interacting.
-Simulation of these kinds of systems is done using the class ``ProessSimulator``.
+Simulation of these kinds of systems is done using the class ``PlantSimulator``.

 To keep things familiar this example extends on the previous.
 The subprocess-model is extended to *two inputs*, one external input signal is added in addition to the pid-signal input as shown below: